Board of Education

 Relevant degrees/life experience/previous volunteer activities: B.S. in Physics and Mathematics, University of Notre Dame; M.S. in Physics and Ph.D. in Physics from Michigan State University.
 Physics educator for nearly 15 years, currently as professor and Chair of Physics at Lewis University.
 Current and prior involvement in faculty governance at Lewis, including College and University Budget Review Committees, Faculty Affairs Committee, and Faculty Senator.
 Member, Board of Directors, Advanced Laboratory Physics Association; Former Executive Committee Member, Undergraduate Curriculum Task Force, American Association of Physics Teachers (AAPT); Recipient of the Homer L. Dodge Citation for Distinguished Service to the AAPT; Volunteer at Prairie Elementary; Volunteer youth basketball coach

-Parent of District 203 students: Yes, two students at WJHS and one student at Prairie Elementary School.
+Parent of District 203 students: Yes, one student at WJHS and two students at NNHS.